AnandJyrm/learn-python/pythonQ.md

 Q. access times for dictionaries and lists operations

-Q. python 2 vs python 3

 Q. practice writing oop

-Q. default dict vs dict
+## Q. default dict vs dict

-Q. How does Python's garbage collection work?
+## Q. How does Python's garbage collection work?

-Q. What is the difference between range and xrange?
+## Q. What is the difference between range and xrange?
 How has this changed over time?